 We mentioned before that all businesses should have an online presence, regardless of the Coronavirus or not.
 However, the fact that high streets are closed and people are being advised to social distance, ensuring your business is visible online is now more important than ever.

-Here are a couple of examples of businesses who have adapted and improved their digital efforts on the back of the Coronavirus spreading.
+Here are a couple of examples of businesses that have adapted and improved their digital efforts on the back of the Coronavirus spreading.